apostrophecms/docs/docs/reference/modules/asset.md

 ## Command Line Tasks

 ### `build`
 The build command triggers the compilation, processing, and output of files within the `ui/apos`  and `ui/src` folders of each module.
 Logged-in users will receive assets from both folders, while logged-out users will only receive the later.
+You don't need this task in a development environment, it runs automatically when you start your app.
+It is necessary in a production environment.

 Assets within the `ui/apos` folder modify the admin UI.
 Code to be passed to the build process should be organized into two subfolders, a `components` folder that contains any new Vue components, and a `apps` folder that takes any additional admin-facing JavaScript.
 During the build process code located in the `ui/apos` subdirectory of any module is automatically detected and incorporated.
 Assets in the `components` folder are registered automatically by name and do not need to be imported.
 Unlike assets in the `ui/src` folder where only the `index.js` file is an entry point, all files in the `ui/apos/apps` folder are entry points.
 If this behavior is undesirable any files that should not be entry points can be placed into a sub-directory and imported into the main entry point file.
 See the [`@apostrophecms/login` module](https://github.com/apostrophecms/apostrophe/tree/main/modules/%40apostrophecms/login) for an example, including import of the Vue library within the [`AposLogin.js` file](https://github.com/apostrophecms/apostrophe/blob/main/modules/%40apostrophecms/login/ui/apos/apps/AposLogin.js).
 Customizing the admin UI is covered in-depth in the [guide documentation](https://v3.docs.apostrophecms.org/guide/custom-ui.html#customizing-the-user-interface).